As a new chinchilla owner, you may have a long list of questions, and one of them may very well be if chinchillas smell or not.

 That’s my 2 cents on the topic at least.

 It depends on how much I see on the shelves, hiding boxes, and other items within my chinchilla cage.

 Again, always play it safe and be sure the chinchilla itself isn’t omitting a bad smell just to ensure a vet visit isn’t needed.

-I’ve noticed that ever since I switched from a small wire bottom chinchilla cage to a large 2 level cage with fleece liners, the cage seems to remain more clean and odor-free.
+I’ve noticed that ever since I switched from a small wire bottom chinchilla cage to a large 2 level cage with fleece liners, the cage seems to remain cleaner and rarely smells.

-Part of this is of course because she is now potty trained but even if she wasn’t, it helps to give your chinchilla more space.
+Part of this is of course is because she is now relatively potty trained but even if she wasn’t, it helps to give your chinchilla more space.

-Assuming your chinchilla is not potty trained and urinates on the cage bedding, the more fresh cage bedding you have for the urine to get absorbed by, the better and less odor that will be produced.
+Assuming your chinchilla is not potty trained and urinates on the cage bedding, the more fresh cage bedding you have for the urine to get absorbed by, the better and the less smell or stink that will be produced.